HELLO AND WELCOME

 Although we are aware of which interventions offer the quickest benefits for our patients, we all develop different styles of delivering therapy.
 I tend to be quite informal and relaxed (and even to have a few laughs along the way) as that’s what I’m like outside of work.

-Originally from Liverpool, my accent is now diluted after nearly 25 years in Hampshire.
+Originally from Liverpool, my accent is now diluted after over 30 years in Hampshire.
 I am married, with 3 children at school, work full time in the NHS and have recently started a small private practice.

 - Registered Mental Nurse (NMC) 1991